Richard Chesher Ph.D. CV

 Dr. Chesher is an independent Marine Scientist specializing in the impact of humanity on the natural systems of our ocean world.

-For the past forty three years, he has sailed the South Pacific aboard the Research Vessel Moira seeking an understanding of how and why humans are systematically destroying their ocean and island environment.
+He has sailed the South Pacific aboard the Research Vessel Moira since 1976, seeking an understanding of how and why humans are systematically destroying their ocean and island environment.
 He has worked with island governments, regional organizations and the United Nations to identify possible ways of changing community behaviour patterns.

 In the progress of his adventures, Dr. Chesher has sought the fascinating social and evolutionary forces that guide the behaviour of individuals and communities.
 These concepts are now emerging as a whole new aspect of modern biological science.